sarahwag/cornerstones/content/cornerstones-of-sjd/shoot-the-messenger.md

 Point 2 moves our focus away from situations and systems -- ignoring the societal forces at work -- and onto the individual person being affected by them, the byproduct of those forces.

 <small><strong>Feelings check-in:</strong> If either of the above points feels paradoxical to the goals of social justice, or these cornerstones in general do, like we're rubbing against other important values, keep feeling that.
+And you're invited to journal about it.
 We'll get to it soon.</small>

-<center>_Weigh in on this cornerstone in the community_</center>